PhrotonPhage/tankgame/readme.txt

--Added unused controller switcher for classic mode -Fixed bug causing inability to access help page for classic mode -Minor changes to classic mode help page
+-Added unused controller switcher for classic mode -Fixed bug causing inability to access help page for classic mode -Minor changes to classic mode help page v0.4.0.3 alpha build 1254 - October 17, 2020
+-Added more info on clsvalue on custom game mode 3 -Added AMMOTEMP for custom mode
+-AMMOTEMP can be accessed by pressing "5"